discourse/message_bus/README.md

 ### Running tests

-To run tests you need both Postgres and Redis installed.
+To run tests you need Postgres, Redis & Kafka installed.
 By default on Redis the tests connect to `localhost:6379` and on Postgres connect the database `localhost:5432/message_bus_test` with the system username; if you wish to override this, you can set alternative values:

 ```
 PGUSER=some_user PGDATABASE=some_db bundle exec rake
 ```

-We include a Docker Compose configuration to run test suite in isolation, or if you do not have Redis or Postgres installed natively.
+We include a Docker Compose configuration to run test suite in isolation, or if you do not have Redis, Postgres or Kafka installed natively.
 To execute it, do `docker-compose run tests`.

 ### Generating the documentation